Last Updated on

-Focus on one thing that you can taste right now, in this moment.
-You can take a sip of a drink, chew a piece of gum, eat something, or just notice the current taste in your mouth or open your mouth to search the air for a taste.
+Focus on one thing that you can taste right now, at this moment.
+You can take a sip of a drink, chew a piece of gum, eat something, notice the current taste in your mouth, or even open your mouth to search the air for a taste.

 This is a quick and relatively easy exercise to bring you to a mindful state quickly.
-If you only have a minute or two or, for whatever reason, you don’t have the time or tools to try a body scan or fill out a worksheet, the five senses exercise can help you or your clients bring awareness to the current moment in a short amount of time.
+If you only have a minute or two, or don’t have the time or tools to try a body scan or fill out a worksheet, the five senses exercise can help you or your clients bring awareness to the current moment in a short amount of time.

-Another great exercise to try if you are strapped for time is the mini-mindfulness exercise.
-In this lesson, there are only three steps:
+You can find another great exercise if you are strapped for time in this 3-Step Mindfulness Worksheet.
+In this exercise, there are only three steps:

-- Step 1: step out of “automatic pilot” to bring awareness to what you doing, thinking, and sensing in this moment.
+Step 1: step out of “auto-pilot” to bring awareness to what you are doing, thinking, and sensing at this moment.

 5. Mindful Walking Down The Street Technique

-One core process, which can be influenced by mindfulness practice, is our ability to observe out thoughts emotions and sensations without reacting to fix them, hide them or solve them.
-This awareness creates room for choice between impulse and action which can help develop coping skills and positive behavioral change.
+One core process that can be influenced by mindfulness practice is our ability to observe our thoughts, emotions, and sensations without reacting to fix them, hide them, or solve them.
+This awareness creates room for choice between impulses, and action which can help develop coping skills and positive behavioral change.

-- In the second step of the mindful walking exercise the facilitator prompts reflection from the client by asking a series of questions:
+- In the second step, the facilitator prompts reflection from the client by asking a series of questions: